 In circumstances where the applicant is out-of-province or unemployed, the Registrar can consider the application to be complete except for the supervisor’s agreement forms and details of the intended Ontario work setting.
-In such cases, upon favourable review, the Registrar will issue a letter of eligibility only, deferring a decision on the issuance of a certificate for supervised practice.
-An eligibility letter may be used by the applicant to indicate his/her intent to become registered to prospective employers and/or supervisors.
+In such cases, upon favourable review, the Registrar will issue a letter of eligibility only, deferring a decision on the issuance of a Certificate of Registration for Supervised Practice.
+An eligibility letter may be used by the applicant to indicate their intent to become registered to prospective employers and/or supervisors.

 Additionally, the Registrar’s letter of eligibility will indicate the applicant’s eligibility to take the Examination for Professional Practice in Psychology (EPPP) and the Jurisprudence and Ethics Examination (JEE).

 Issuance of a Certificate of Registration Authorizing Supervised Practice

 After initial review, where it is determined the applicant meets the non-exemptible registration requirements of an acceptable doctoral degree in psychology, and for specified supervisors (Section 12.
-(1), (2) and (3) of the Registration Regulation) the Registrar will proceed to issue a certificate of registration authorizing supervised practice.
+(1), (2) and (3) of the Registration Regulation) the Registrar will proceed to issue a Certificate of Registration Authorizing Supervised Practice.
 Supervised practice is a time-limited period in which the applicant prepares for the autonomous practice of psychology.
-The overall focus of post-degree supervision is to ensure that, by the end of the period under supervision, the supervised member is able to provide competent and ethical professional services, autonomously, within his or her limits of competence.
+The overall focus of post-degree supervision is to ensure that, by the end of the period under supervision, the supervised member is able to provide competent and ethical professional services, autonomously, within their limits of competence.